Eventornado blog

 You’ve built a hackathon, shared it with the world and you’re anticipating the influx of top-notch, high-quality, unbeatable applications, only to be met with… tumbleweed.

 Not fun.
-The truth is, creating the hackathon and sharing the hackathon is only half the battle.
-You need to get people to attend, and you need to attract the right people.
+The truth is, that creating the hackathon and sharing the hackathon is only half the battle.

-So, where do lots of hackathon organisers slip up during the process?
 Why do some hackathons attract the brightest minds, while others barely fill a (virtual) room?

 It’s all in the application process.